Doctrine of lapse

+James Broun-Ramsay, 1st Marquess of Dalhousie (1812–1860), who served as Governor-General of India from 1848 to 1856 and famously introduced the Doctrine of Lapse.

 The doctrine of lapse was a policy of annexation initiated by the East India Company in the Indian subcontinent for the princely states, and applied until the year 1858, the year after Company rule was succeeded by the British Raj under the British Crown.

 The policy is associated with James Broun-Ramsay, 1st Marquess of Dalhousie.

-Elements of the doctrine of lapse continued to be applied by the post-independence Indian government to derecognise individual princely families until 1971, when the recognition of former ruling families was discontinued under the 25th amendment to the Indian constitution by the Indira Gandhi government.
+Elements of the doctrine of lapse continued to be applied by the post-independence Indian government to derecognise individual princely families until 1971, when the recognition of former ruling families was discontinued under the 26th Amendment to the Indian constitution by the Indira Gandhi government.

 Doctrine

 According to the doctrine, any Indian princely state under the suzerainty of the East India Company, the dominant imperial power in the Indian system of subsidiary alliances, would have its princely status abolished, and therefore be annexed into directly ruled British India, if the ruler was either "manifestly incompetent or died without a male heir".
 This supplanted the long-established right of an Indian sovereign without an heir to choose a successor.

-The policy is most commonly associated with Dalhousie, who was the East India Company's Governor-General of India of British India between 1848 and 1856.
+The policy is most commonly associated with Dalhousie, who was the East India Company's Governor-General of British India between 1848 and 1856.
 However, the doctrine was articulated by the Court of Directors of the Company as early as 1834, and several smaller states had already been annexed under this doctrine before Dalhousie took over the post of Governor-General.

-By the use of the doctrine of lapse, the Company took over the princely states of Satara (1848), Jaitpur and Sambalpur (1849), Baghal (1850), Udaipur (Chhattisgarh State) (1852), Jhansi (1854), Nagpur (1854), Tanjore and Arcot (1855).
+By the use of the doctrine of lapse, the Company took over the princely states of Satara (1848), Jaitpur and Sambalpur (1849), Baghal (1850), Udaipur (Chhattisgarh State) (1852), Jhansi (1853), Nagpur (1854), Tanjore and Arcot (1855).
 Awadh (1856) is widely believed to have been annexed under the doctrine, but in fact was annexed by Dalhousie under the pretext of mis-governance.
-Mostly claiming that the ruler was not ruling properly, the Company added about four million pounds sterling to its annual revenue by this doctrine.
+Mostly claiming that the ruler was not ruling properly, the Company added about four million pounds sterling to its annual revenue through this doctrine.
 However, Udaipur State would later have local princely rule reinstated in 1860.

-With the increasing power of the East India Company, discontent simmered among many sections of Indian society, included disbanded soldiers; these rallied behind the deposed dynasties during the Indian Rebellion of 1857, also known as the Sepoy Mutiny.
-Following the rebellion, in 1858, the new British Viceroy of India, whose rule replaced that of the East India Company, renounced the doctrine.
+With the increasing power of the East India Company, discontent simmered among many sections of Indian society, including disbanded soldiers.
+They rallied behind the deposed dynasties during the Indian Rebellion of 1857, also known as the Sepoy Mutiny.
+The doctrine was renounced by the British Viceroy of India, whose rule replaced that of the East India Company in 1858 as a result of the insurrection.